Good health starts where you live.

 - Teach children to tell an adult if they find a firearm.

-- Ask other parents if they have firearms before allowing play dates or sleepovers.
+- Ask other parents if they have firearms before you allow play dates or sleepovers.

 - Watch for warning signs—82% of teen suicides involve a family member’s firearm.

-- Maps of Pierce County Gun Deaths by Zip Code:
+- Maps of Pierce County firearm Deaths by Zip Code:

-- School Safety—Prevention information from the Office of the Superintendent of Public Instruction.
+- School Safety—Info from the Office of the Superintendent of Public Instruction.

-Suicide is a very serious and preventable public health problem.
-It is the tenth most common cause of death among adults, and the third most common for people between the ages of 25 to 35.
-We need your help to make a change—through support networks, education, and improved crisis response.
+Suicide is a serious and preventable public health problem.
+It’s the tenth most common cause of death among adults, and the third most common for people between the ages of 25 to 35.
+We need your help to make a change.
+It comes through support networks, education, and improved crisis response.

-- Preventing Youth Suicide—Videos, resources, and information from www.youth.gov.
+- Preventing Youth Suicide—Videos, resources, and info from www.youth.gov.